Select Page

 • The library is not responsible for reimbursement or replacement of lost, stolen, or damaged items.

-• The artist or lender will be required to complete and sign a waiver of liability for the Milton Public
+• The artist or lender will be required to complete and sign a waiver of liability for the Milton Public Library and City of Milton before any works of art are exhibited.

 • The waiver will be kept on file in the library for one year following the exhibit.